joetan79/stakewars-iii/challenges/challenge_5.md

 After 2-3 epochs of unstaking you can withdraw from the pool:

+> NOTE: Unlike stake command, amount in unstake and withdraw should be in yoctoNEAR.

 ```
 near call <staking_pool_id> withdraw '{"amount": "<amount yoctoNEAR>"}' --accountId <accountId> --gas=300000000000000
 ```